rwaldron/idiomatic.js/readme.md

 	* Never mix spaces and tabs.
 	* When beginning a project, before you write any code, choose between soft indents (spaces) or real tabs &mdash; this is law.
-		* For readablity, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
+		* For readability, I always recommend setting your editor's indent size to two characters &mdash; this means two spaces or two spaces representing a real tab.
 	* If your editor supports it, always work with the "show invisibles" setting turned on.
 The benefits of this practice are:
 		* Enforced consistency
 		* Eliminating end of line whitespace